-Today I’m celebrating my journey to food blogging with colorful fruits, yummy cheeses, salty meats, carbs, chocolate and a delicious glass (or two) of wine Thank you Wente Wine for sponsoring this post and inspiring me to share my story with all of you!
+Today I’m celebrating my food blogging journey with a Colorful Spring Cheese Board complete with colorful fruits, yummy cheeses, salty meats, carbs, chocolate and a delicious glass (or two) of wine.
+Thank you Wente Wine for sponsoring this post and inspiring me to share my story with all of you!

-As with all sponsored posts, all content and opinions expressed are my own.
+As with all sponsored posts, all content and opinions expressed here are my own.

 It was never part of my plan to be a food blogger.

 I remember in great detail sitting with three of my best girlfriends at a diner one morning many many years ago.
 We were just 17 or 18 years old nursing killer hangovers after a night of too much drinking.
 We were clueless, adorable, little spring chickens desperate for attention and lots to learn about life.

 Randomly, our life plans came up.
 When did we want children?
 What did we want to do?

 One of my friends had no idea, the other wanted to marry someone rich and the other, if I remember correctly, wanted to be a doctor.
 I knew I wanted to be a pharmacist.
 With pharmacy, I knew I would always have a stable, reliable career.
 True, I would be paying off loans for the rest of my life, but I’m doing that just with my undergrad education anyway, so why not go big, right?

 As far as children were concerned, we all wanted children sometime in our late twenties.
 I, on the other hand, knew that I would have my first at twenty-seven.
 Twenty-seven was the plan.

 So I went to college and graduated with my Bachelor’s degree in Molecular, Cellular, Developmental Biology.
 Yes, It was a good fit for me.
 I love science, after all; but it was not my passion.
 At this time in my life, so caught in “stability” and “making money” and “omg is my boyfriend cheating on me” (I’ll save that for a different day), I had no idea what my passion was.